shivamtrip/3d-navigation-robot/README.md

-# Testbot - Differential-Drive Mobile Robot with Camera that performs Visual SLAM
+# Differential-Drive Mobile Robot with Camera that performs 3D Navigation using Visual SLAM / Octomaps